 Smaller details must be understood by all team members before moving on to the most accurate technical drawing completions.
 Drafters must be patient in working with intricate parts and components to see that nothing is overlooked.

-Time Management and Interpersonal Skills Keep Work Going Smoothly
+Skills For Drafting Keep Work Going Smoothly

 Drafting and Design Graduates will typically work within well-defined time frames for work completion.
 They must learn to concentrate with a clear mind to include all details and accurate dimensions to ensure high-quality work.
-They must develop techniques for optimizing their time spent on all phases of projects.
+They must develop techniques for optimizing the time spent on all phases of projects.
 Learning to prioritize the steps for completing work is crucial as well as using the right software for the job.

 Drafting professionals confer with other team members during each phase of drawing projects.
 They must learn to be good listeners and express themselves well.
 They must know how to: